medik8s/self-node-remediation/README.md

 Should be installed together with [Node Healthcheck Operator](https://operatorhub.io/operator/node-healthcheck-operator)

 ## Help
-Feel free to open new issue for any technical questions
+Feel free to join our google group to get more info - https://groups.google.com/g/medik8s